10 N. Park and 1025 E. Broadway

 1443 E. Broadway (Partial), 1501 E. Broadway and 1523 E. Broadway

-Demolition of 10 North Park and 1025 E. Broadway structures will begin as early as January 15, 2018.
+Demolition of these properties are now complete.
 These properties are not part of the Rincon Heights Historic District and were not deemed eligible for preservation.
 For more information, please click here.

 1535 E. Broadway

 Demolition of the former Madaras Gallery location at 1535 E. Broadway was completed in October 2017, as this building was impacted by the Broadway Boulevard widening.
 If you are interested in visiting the new Madaras Gallery, please go to 3035 N. Swan Road

 Demolition of 2021 E. Broadway was completed in 2016.
 This building, formerly Film Creations, was scheduled for demolition as it will be impacted by the Broadway Boulevard widening.

 Demolition of 1409 E. Broadway was completed the week of August 29, 2016.
 This building, owned by the City of Tucson, was scheduled for demolition as it will be impacted by the Broadway Boulevard widening and was in a state of significant disrepair.
 Prior to any demolition activities, the City contracted Poster Frost Mirto to perform an Evaluation of Historic Property for this site to provide an evaluation and recommendation for the site.
 Excerpts from the report and photos of the interior follow: